 And if you do go off track, don’t beat yourself up.
 Just draw a line underneath it and start again – you’re only human, after all.”

 Ilona has kept her weight loss plans firmly on track by having a slice of her brilliant Slimming World banana bread when she fancies a sweet treat.

 “We can unintentionally set ourselves up for failure if our expectations are too big.
 It might be too much right now to think about an overall goal, so think instead about micro-ambitions – breaking things down into mini-milestone targets.
 In the same way it might not be realistic for you to learn Latin or redecorate your whole home during lockdown, is it realistic for you to lose 2st or start running marathons?
 If it is, brilliant!
 But if not, instead you could say something like, ‘I’ll go for a walk today’.

 By being realistic with both your goals and your expectations of yourself, you’re more likely to hit your targets – and feel great about doing so.
 And that will mean you stay motivated and set yourself up for success in reaching your overall end goal, too.”

-When lockdown started, Slimming World member Kim struggled to stay focused on her weight loss goals until, with the encouragement of her virtual group, she set herself a target of trying an online wheelchair workout for the first time.
+When lockdown started, Slimming World member Kim struggled to stay focused on her weight loss goals until, with the encouragement of her group, she set herself a target of trying an online wheelchair workout for the first time.
 Now she’s got her Bronze Body Magic award, and she’s whizzing towards her Silver award too!